ubclaunchpad/LP-website/handbook/recruitment/overview.md

 * C2: Passion and interest (for example, comprehensiveness of answer to "tell us about a project", even if not technically comprehensive)
 * C3: Rate the best of the provided items from the OR/AND's from the relevant skill bucket they fall in

+Once applicants have been screened, decide on a score threshold for each skill level and send out interview offers and decision updates to candidates.
+See [emails (in Leads)](https://github.com/ubclaunchpad/leads/blob/master/interviews/emails.md) for email templates, and please remember our [feedback policy](#feedback).

 ### Interviews

 Our interview processes are documented in the [private Leads repository](https://github.com/ubclaunchpad/leads).
 This includes guides, questions, scoring criteria, email templates, and more.

 Members of Launch Pad who are not [leads](/handbook/onboarding/leads.md) may be temporarily granted access to the Leads repository so that they can access our interview documentation.

+Once applicants have been interviewed, decide on a score threshold for each skill level and send out offers and decision updates to candidates.
+See [emails (in Leads)](https://github.com/ubclaunchpad/leads/blob/master/interviews/emails.md) for email templates, and please remember our [feedback policy](#feedback).

+### Feedback

+Unfortunately, we *do not* provide feedback regarding a decision for either the [screening](#screening-applicants) or [interview](#interviews) phase of a candidate's application process.
+This means we can not provide specific answers to questions like:

+* "Why did I get rejected?"
+* "How could I have answered X question better?"
+* "Should I have brought up Y, Z in response to X question?"
+* "Who graded me?"

+However, feel free to provide more general advice to candidates that reach out, such as resume pointers or things the candidate can do to round out their skills.